-The pain puzzle: Uncovering how morphine increases pain in some peopleJanuary 6th, 2013 in Neuroscience /
+The pain puzzle: Uncovering how morphine increases pain in some peopleJanuary 6, 2013 in Medicine & Health / Neuroscience

 For individuals with agonizing pain, it is a cruel blow when the gold-standard medication actually causes more pain.
 Adults and children whose pain gets worse when treated with morphine may be closer to a solution, based on research published in the January 6 on-line edition of Nature Neuroscience.